Kyle Farmer Player Props: Twins vs. Orioles

 Kyle Farmer At The Plate

-- Farmer has six doubles, four home runs and 10 walks while batting .248.
+- Farmer is batting .243 with six doubles, four home runs and 10 walks.

-- He has gone deep in 7.7% of his games this year, and 2.3% of his trips to the plate.
+- Looking at the 56 games he has played this year, he's homered in four of them (7.1%), and in 2.2% of his trips to the plate.

-- Farmer has an RBI in 11 of 52 games this year, with multiple RBI in three of them.
-He has also driven home three or more of his team's runs in two contests.
+- In 19.6% of his games this season, Farmer has had at least one RBI.
+He's picked up more than one in 5.4% and driven in three or more of his team's runs in two contests.

-- He has scored a run in 21 games this season, with multiple runs three times.
+- He has scored in 37.5% of his games this year, with more than one run scored in 5.4%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.